siddhengineer/LLM-Containerization/README.md

 # LLM Model Finetuning and Deployment

-This project involves finetuning the OLLAMA model, tweaking its parameters, and providing a GUI to interact with the model via a Streamlit web application.
+This project involves finetuning the LLAMA2 model using ollama interface, tweaking its parameters, and providing a GUI to interact with the model via a Streamlit web application.
 The project also includes DevOps tasks such as containerizing the model using Docker, pushing the Docker image to Docker Hub, creating Kubernetes deployments and services, and finally deploying and accessing the application.

 ## Project Structure